TudorL-CU/HIST1900_Memex/docs/Topic 1/Readings/Shiv Kumar- From Clay Tablets to Web.md

 - in ancient times, libraries were devoted to acquisition and preservation of reading materials
 - ancient bibliographic information was stored on clay tablets
 - libary indexes and the way information was stored changed throughout the ages
+- what about the #context for what was recorded in libraries, what information was the most easily available, would that have affected education going forward?

 - in early days, cataloguing was a local and individual library practice
 	- each library constructed a catalogue best suited for its own purposes